 A homemade telescope is something that anyone of almost any age can enjoy, and the act of building your own can elevate that enjoyment even higher.
 Definitely a must have for your homemade spy gear kit.

 There are many different ways to make your own telescope, but the fundamentals are always going to be relatively similar.
-It’s possible to make one from scrap using items you may already have at home or you could simply buy a telescope kit like these one on Amazon.
+It’s possible to make one from scrap using items you may already have at home or you could simply buy a telescope kit like this one on Amazon.

 As you can see in the photo I made mine from scratch and below is a quick rundown of what you’ll need and how to get started.
 Further down the page I have also included some great videos on how to make your own telescope, some of which are more technical and possibly for adults.

 Instructions For Building Your Telescope